Asymptotic and finite-sample properties of estimators based on stochastic gradients: Discussion

 Naturally, the implicit SGD iterate $\thetaim{n}$ has also a Bayesian interpretation.
 In particular, $\thetaim{n}$ is the posterior mode of a Bayesian model defined as

-The explicit SGD update $\thetasgd{n}$ can be written as in Eq.\eqref{eq:implicit_bayes}, however $f$ needs to be substituted with its linear approximation around $\thetasgd{n-1}$.
-Thus, Eq. \eqref{eq:implicit_bayes} provides an alternative explanation why implicit SGD is more principled than explicit SGD.
+The explicit SGD update $\thetasgd{n}$ can be written as in Eq.~\eqref{eq:implicit_bayes}, however $f$ needs to be substituted with its linear approximation around $\thetasgd{n-1}$.
+Thus, Eq.~\eqref{eq:implicit_bayes} provides an alternative explanation why implicit SGD is more principled than explicit SGD.
 Furthermore, it indicates possible improvements for implicit SGD.
-For example, the prior in Eq. \eqref{eq:implicit_bayes} should be chosen to fit better the parameter space (e.g., $\thetastar$ being on the simplex). \citet{krakowskigeometric} and \citet{nemirovski2009robust} have argued that appropriate implicit updates can fit better in the geometry of the parameter space, and thus converge faster.
+For example, the prior in Eq. \eqref{eq:implicit_bayes} could be chosen to fit better the parameter space (e.g., $\thetastar$ being on the simplex). \citet{krakowskigeometric} and \citet{nemirovski2009robust} have argued that appropriate implicit updates can fit better in the geometry of the parameter space, and thus converge faster.
 Setting up the parameters of the prior is also crucial.
 Whereas in explicit SGD there is no statistical intuition behind learning rates $\gamma_n$, Eq. \eqref{eq:implicit_bayes} reveals that in implicit SGD the terms $(\gamma_n C_n)^{-1}$ encode the statistical information up to iteration $n$.
 It follows immediately that it is optimal, in general, to set $\gamma_n C_n = \Fisher{\thetastar}^{-1}/n$, which is a special case of Theorem \ref{theorem:variance}.
-Adaptive stochastic approximation methods in recursive estimation, typically being second-order as in Section \ref{section:second_order}, try to iteratively estimate the Fisher matrix $\Fisher{\thetastar}$ along with estimation of $\thetastar$.

-The Bayesian formulation of Eq.\eqref{eq:implicit_bayes} also explains the stability of implicit SGD.
+The Bayesian formulation of Eq.~\eqref{eq:implicit_bayes} also explains the stability of implicit SGD.
 In Theorem \ref{theorem:mse2} we showed that the initial conditions are discounted at an exponential rate, regardless of misspecification of the learning rates.
 This stability of implicit SGD allows several ideas for improvements.
 For example, constant learning rates could be used in implicit SGD to speed up convergence towards a region around $\thetastar$.
 A sequential hypothesis test could decide on whether $\thetaim{n}$ has reached that region or not, and switch to the theoretically optimal $1/n$ rate accordingly.
-Alternatively, we could run implicit SGD with AdaGrad learning rates (see Eq.\eqref{def:sgd:adagrad}) and switch to $1/n$ rates when the theoretical $\bigO{1/\sqrt{n}}$ variance of AdaGrad becomes larger than the $\bigO{1/n}$ variance of implicit SGD.
+Alternatively, we could run implicit SGD with AdaGrad learning rates and switch to $1/n$ rates when the theoretical $\bigO{1/\sqrt{n}}$ variance of AdaGrad becomes larger than the $\bigO{1/n}$ variance of implicit SGD.
 Such schemes using constant rates with explicit SGD are very hard to do in practice because of instability.